artemyarulin/ktoa/README.md

 (start-repl {:app-name "RootViewRN" ;; same as your RCTRootView using
              :base-url "http://localhost:3449/js"
              :root-ns  "app.core"
-			 :modules ["react-native" "react-timer-mixin"]}) ;; If you wish to use require any external packages in your code - specify it here.
-See [#1](https://github.com/artemyarulin/ktoa/issues/1)
+			 ;; If you wish to require any external packages in your code - specify it here.
+See issue #1 :modules ["react-native" "react-timer-mixin"]})

 ;; cat project.clj